VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Add: Dynamic server balancing keeping option to run own webminer pool server.
 - Add: Prep to allow different pools.
 - Fix: Made Ajax URL names unique to not interfer with other plugins.
+- Add: Shortcode attribute for vy256 added called `password=` so you can set your default MoneroOcean account without having a GPU miner (not documented)

 = 2.1.0 =